 The most important time for socialising a puppy is before their final vaccination.
 Puppy school classes allow for safer socialisation for your pup during this time.

 Even if your pup is outgoing and relaxed, continue to work on socialisation.
 Adolescent dogs can become cautious and nervous in new situations even if their owners have done everything right when they are young.
-Take him to obedience classes and introduce him to lots of people and other dogs while making it a positive experience for him.
+Take them to obedience classes and introduce them to lots of people and other dogs while making it a positive experience for them.

 All of our Veterinary Hospital Group clinics have puppy schools, run all year round.
 Please get in touch if you would like information or to book your puppy in for a class.